-The whole area of soft skin between a body with female sex organs is called the vulva.
+The whole area of soft skin between a females legs is called the vulva.
 The labia are two sets of soft folds of skin inside the vulva.
 The clitoris is a small mound of skin above the urethra and is very sensitive.

-Unlike the male sex organs that are easily seen, internal female sex organs may be more challenging to conceptualize.
-An easy way of explaining the external genitalia is to say that from front to back there are three openings in the body:
+Unlike the male reproductive organs that are easily seen, female external genitalia may be more challenging to conceptualize.
+An easy way of explaining the female external genitalia is to say that from front to back there are three openings in a girl's body: